dvnsh22/LogisticRegressionInJulia/README.md

 # LogisticRegressionInJulia
-Demonstration of Logistic Regression using Julia
+Demonstration of Logistic Regression using Julia on "Churn Modelling" dataset